-On August 31, 2016, the Company issued warrants to purchase 1,466,666 shares of the Company's common stock at an exercise price of \$0.03 per share, such warrants expiring 5 years from the date of issuance.
-The warrants were issued as consideration for debt financing.
+On August 31, 2016, the Company issued warrants to purchase \$44,000 in shares of the Company's common stock at an exercise price of the lower of \$0.03 per share or the lowest trade price over the 20 days prior to exercise, such warrants expiring 5 years from the date of issuance.
+The warrants were issued as consideration for debt financing and were exercised during the current quarter, resulting in the issuance of 3,497,061.